 Lesson PlansBack to lesson plans archive February 1, 2017

 Stunning fish who were once kept as pets are destroying Florida’s coral reef ecosystem.
-In this lesson plan, students will learn how scientists are using new technologies and robotics to combat harmful invasive species.
-Students will also design an experiment that will mimic how scientists better understand if a species is invasive.
+In this PBS NewsHour lesson plan, students will learn how scientists are using a new invention, a lionfish zapping robot, to combat this harmful invasive species.
+Students will learn about the invention process, including researching an invasive species and designing an invention that will help counteract the organism’s negative effects.

-Indo-Pacific lionfish believed to have been imported as aquarium pets in the 80s and 90s, are attacking the region’s coral reefs.
+Indo-Pacific lionfish believed to have been imported as aquarium pets in the 80s and 90s are attacking the region’s coral reefs.
 The result is an invasive species that has extended its range to Brazil and is eating its way through local fish populations, changing the reef ecology.
-While some interesting management practices such as putting them on restaurant menus have helped a little, scientists are at a loss as to how to prevent the invasion from spreading further.
+While some interesting management practices such as putting them on restaurant menus have helped a little, scientists have been at a loss as to how to prevent the invasion from spreading further, that is, until recently.
+The lionfish robot invention hit the open seas in June 2017.
+Check out the video below where the robot can be seen zapping and vacuuming up about 10 lionfish before resurfacing.

-– enough chalk or white board markers or otherwise for about 4 students to write on the board at the same time
+- Chalk or white board markers or otherwise for about 4 students to write on the board at the same time

-- Once the video is over, have the students share with each other in their groups what they thought was interesting and/or important.
+3. Once the video is over, have the students share with each other in their groups what they thought was interesting and/or important.
+Do they think the zapping robot invention will work?
+Why or why not?

 - Have the students do the same in their notebooks.

 - Invite volunteers to come to the board randomly to write down anything they thought was important to know under the appropriate heading.
-If students are uncomfortable coming up in front of the class, they can share their ideas from their seats though actual movement can be very motivating for the whole class.
 At this point you might also want to show the video again depending on time and how much the students contributed after the first viewing.

 - Whether just from what is on the board, or from watching the video again, have the students add to their own lists under each category.
 Especially focus on the idea that the lionfish is naturally found in South East Asia and India and is now found all over the Southwestern U.S., the Gulf of Mexico and the Caribbean.

-Supportive homework idea: Have students find an invasive species (online or anywhere else they might look) and apply the list they created at the end of class to the new organism they found.
-They can also find out if their local pet store carries lionfish.
-I would bet they do.
+- Have students find an invasive species (online or anywhere else they might look) and apply the list they created at the end of the previous class to the new organism they found.
+Next, ask students to research and write about a page which lists a brief history of the invasive species they are covering and what attempts, if any, have already been made to ward off or remove the invasive species.

 - Find or create a large map of the area where the majority of your students live.
 Have the large map posted where students can see it every day and then have pins or stickers that can be placed on the map by location for every sighting.